Ebazhanov/linkedin-skill-assessments-quizzes/git/git-quiz.md

 - [x] The commits that match your search query
 - [ ] The most recent commits
 - [ ] All the commits you personally made

+#### Q161.
+Your company worked on a popular utility module and you remember that it had between 100 and 200 stars.
+How would you write qualifiers that would limit that search?

+- [x] Stars:100..200
+- [ ] Stars: 100 or 200
+- [ ] Stars:100,200
+- [ ] Stars:100-200